Table of Contents

 In this ELK review, we've listed the pros, cons, and features of this open-source framework for monitoring.
 Learn what customers think and discover alternative solutions from MetricFire.

-MetricFire is a monitoring platform built on open source monitoring technology such as Graphite, Grafana, and Prometheus.
-You can build Grafana dashboards based on your hosted Prometheus and Graphite data stores directly in the app.
+MetricFire is a monitoring platform built on open-source monitoring technology such as Graphite and Grafana.
+You can build Grafana dashboards based on your hosted Graphite data stores directly in the app.
 Check out our free trial, or sign up for a demo and talk to the team directly.

 What is ELK?